 - Learn some Urdu – a lot of people speak English, but even some Urdu words and phrases will help you look more legit in the locals’ eyes.

 - Register yourself with the local authorities at certain checkpoints – it’s just writing your details in a notebook.
+When entering Gilgit Baltistan, you MUST obtain a foreign registration card.
+You get this card from the local police when you enter GB.

 - Get to know Pakistan’s currency – this will help you not get scammed when you’re in the cities.